schance995/webpipeliner/README.md

 # webpipeliner

+This project is a web frontend of the GUI version of [https://github.com/CCBR/Pipeliner](Pipeliner).

-Web app is in app folder.
+Web app is in project folder.

 Weekly progress reports are in progress folder.